-Policy 2.7: Support the ongoing operation of trolley buses in Wellington City.
+Policy 2.7 Support the ongoing operation of trolley buses in Wellington City.

-Greater Wellington has agreed to support the ongoing operation and maintenance of trolley buses in Wellington City with the operator now upgrading the trolley bus fleet.
+Greater Wellington agreed in 2006 to support the ongoing operation and maintenance of trolley buses in Wellington City with the operator now upgrading the trolley bus fleet.